awakzdev/kubernetes-docs/README.md

 ```
 kubectl get Issuers,ClusterIssuers,Certificates,CertificateRequests,Orders,Challenges --all-namespaces
 ```

+For more information about the ingress-nginx installation, please refer to the [getting started documententation](https://kubernetes.github.io/ingress-nginx/deploy/)

 # Feedback and Contributions
 Feedback is welcomed, issues, and pull requests!
 If you have any suggestions or find any bugs, please open an issue on my GitHub repository.